President and General Manager, Columbus Crew SC

-Tim Bezbatchenko was named Columbus Crew SC President on January 4, 2019.
+Currently in his third year with Columbus Crew SC, Tim Bezbatchenko was named Columbus Crew SC President and General Manager on January 4, 2019.
 In his role, Bezbatchenko leads both the Club’s business and soccer operations.
-Bezbatchenko’s previous experience includes serving as Toronto FC’s Senior Vice President of Soccer Operations & General Manager from 2013-2018 an working as the Senior Director of Player Relations and Competition for Major League Soccer from 2010-2013.
+Bezbatchenko’s previous experience includes serving as Toronto FC’s Senior Vice President of Soccer Operations & General Manager from 2013-2018 and working as the Senior Director of Player Relations and Competition for Major League Soccer from 2010-2013.

-A native of Westerville, Ohio, Tim Bezbatchenko, 37, was pivotal in helping Toronto FC sign key players such as 2015 Golden Boot winner and Landon Donovan MLS Most Valuable Player Sebastian Giovinco, England international Jermain Defoe and American internationals Michael Bradley and Jozy Altidore.
-In addition to its 2017 domestic treble, notably, Toronto FC had four of its best seasons while Bezbatchenko was with the club (2014-2017), winning a total of three consecutive Canadian Championships (2016, 2017, 2018) and reaching the 2018 CONCACAF Champions League Finals.
+A native of Westerville, Ohio, Tim Bezbatchenko, 39, was pivotal in helping Toronto FC sign key players such as 2015 Golden Boot winner and Landon Donovan MLS Most Valuable Player Sebastian Giovinco, England international Jermain Defoe and American internationals Michael Bradley and Jozy Altidore.
+In addition to its 2017 domestic treble, notably, Toronto FC had four of its best seasons while Bezbatchenko was with the club (2014-2017), winning MLS Cup in 2017 and winning a total of three consecutive Canadian Championships (2016, 2017, 2018) and reaching the 2018 CONCACAF Champions League Finals.
 On the player development side, Bezbatchenko helped Toronto FC establish its United Soccer League club, TFC II, in 2015.

 Before his time in Toronto, Bezbatchenko worked as the Senior Director of Player Relations and Competition for MLS from 2010-2013, a role in which he oversaw all MLS rosters, the MLS player pool, and team salary budgets.
 Additionally, he was responsible for youth and player development initiatives for the League.